Five Questions with New NICHD Director

 Because science evolves so rapidly, we must be flexible enough to reorder our priorities in response to scientific opportunities and emerging public health needs.
 For example, today the congenital defects associated with Zika virus infection are a significant and immediate concern.
 Researchers funded by NICHD can and should contribute to an understanding of the basic mechanisms that result in microcephaly and more subtle fetal anomalies, as well as those that affect fertility and sexual transmission of the virus in adults.
 Furthermore, NICHD researchers can contribute to better and more accurate ways of detecting the virus and preventing its spread.

 Another priority is to increase representation in clinical research of the populations that NICHD serves.
 I have had many pregnant women participate in my research and I can affirm that they are very interested in their bodies and their child’s development.
 Expectant mothers are likely to be enthusiastic participants in broader clinical research and children can benefit enormously from the knowledge generated by clinical studies.
-Lastly, we need to include people with disabilities as participants in research not only to obtain important information about an understudied group of people, but also to send a powerful message of inclusion.
+Lastly, we need to include people with disabilities as participants in research to not only obtain important information about an understudied group of people, but also to send a powerful message of inclusion.

 Among other goals, I aim to enhance NICHD’s focus on basic and translational research in reproductive and neonatal genomics, which can help define the roles of genes in infertility, reproductive disorders and birth defects.
 I am very excited about using big data to develop innovative approaches and solutions to problems in NICHD’s research areas.
 I also will continue to support NICHD’s ongoing initiatives on medical rehabilitation and on the role of the placenta in maternal and child health, as well as efforts to improve our payline and align research funding with evolving institute priorities.